 Sales and marketing alignment is critical to the success of any business.
-According to Forbes Insights, 75% of top-performing organizations have strong alignment between sales and marketing.
-In contrast, 87% of companies below revenue targets report poor sales and marketing alignment.
+According to Forbes Insights, 75 percent of top-performing organizations have strong alignment between sales and marketing.
+In contrast, 87 percent of companies below revenue targets report poor sales and marketing alignment.

 However, while businesses recognize that sales and marketing should be working together, most struggle with actually executing sales and marketing alignment strategies.
 Even organizations that have a solid strategy could use some realignment now and again.

-Here are three key practices to align sales and marketing.
+Here are three key practices to keep sales and marketing working together in harmony.

 Most department heads are already measuring marketing’s lead flow and sales’ percent of leads worked and closed.
 These metrics keep people honest and accountable.
 But there is less open discussion about these numbers across sales and marketing teams.

 At the weekly meeting suggested above, each department should discuss where they stand in relation to their goals.
 If they are struggling, both teams can brainstorm ways to solve the problem.
 For example, if marketing isn’t attracting enough qualified leads, sales could offer to engage and share more on social media or suggest a piece of content that they think would be popular based on prospect conversations.

 The point is to have goals and the status of those goals out in the open between departments so teams can assist each other in achieving the goals.
 Of course, this also includes celebrating together when departments reach their targets.